 (v) neither of which shall have been exercised by delivery of a Notice of Exercise;

-and, upon the occurrence of such termination and discharge, neither party shall have any further obligation to the other party in respect of the relevant Currency Options or, as the case may be, parts thereof so terminated and discharged.
-In the case of a partial termination and discharge (i.e. where the relevant Currency Options are for different amounts to the Currency Pair), the remaining portion of the Currency Option which is partially discharged and terminated shall continue to be a Currency Option for all purposes of this Agreement.
+and, upon the occurrence of such termination and discharge, neither party shall have any further obligation to the other party in respect of the relevant Currency Option Transaction or, as the case may be, parts thereof so terminated and discharged.
+In the case of a partial termination and discharge (i.e. where the relevant Currency Option Transaction are for different amounts of the Currency Pair), the remaining portion of the Currency Option Transaction which is partially discharged and terminated shall continue to be a Currency Option Transaction for all purposes of this Agreement.

 11. Definitions.
 This Agreement, each Confirmation, and each Transaction are subject to the 1991 ISDA Definitions, as such definitions may be amended, supplemented, replaced or modified from time to time (collectively, the "Definitions") each as published by the International Swaps and Derivatives Association, Inc.(except that any references to "Swap Transactions" will be deemed to be references to "Transactions").
 The Definitions are incorporated by reference in, and made part of, this Agreement and each relevant Confirmation as if set forth in full in this Agreement and such Confirmation.
 In the event of any inconsistency between the provisions of this Agreement and the Definitions, this Agreement will prevail.